Building a pole barn requires careful consideration, especially when it comes to the size of the posts.

 What Are the Factors That Affect Post Size?

 The size of the posts required for your pole barn will depend on several factors.
-Each factor must be considered carefully to ensure your structure is both functional and safe.
+Whether you’re working with custom blueprints or standard 24×36 pole barn plans, each factor must be considered carefully to ensure your structure is both functional and safe.

 Let’s take a closer look at these factors: